jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 }
 ```

 It isn't especially elegant, but the kernel `.text`, `.rodata`, `.data` and `.bss` sections all exclude inputs from the user directory.
-Instead, those inputs are included in the special parition, bounded by a number of linker variable accesable to the kernel.
-The [Makefile](code2/Makefile) has also been updated to accomodate this.
-Building the project gives the address map of the image in `.build/kernel8.map` , where we can verify this paritioning:
+Instead, those inputs are included in the special partition, bounded by a number of linker variables accessible to the kernel.
+The [Makefile](code2/Makefile) has updates to accommodate.
+Building the project gives the address map of the image in `.build/kernel8.map` , where we can verify the partitioning:

 ```
 ffff000000400000 T _user_begin